Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

   >
   > This feature supports Tizen 4.0 and Higher for Mobile and Tizen 5.0 and Higher for Wearable.

+- Sending and processing a search command

+  You can [send a search command](#sending-and-processing-a-search-command) to the server from the client side, and then process the command on the server side.

+  > **Note**
+  >
+  > This feature supports Tizen 5.0 and Higher for Mobile and Wearable.

 ## Prerequisites

 To enable your application to use the media controller functionality: